eclipse-edc/Connector/docs/developer/architecture/usage-control/policies.md

 In this section we'll take a look at how to define transformers between a custom policy model and the EDC one, on the example of the IDS model.
 Full code of all relevant IDS transformers can be found in `data-protocols/ids/ids-transform-v1`.

-To begin, we will need an instance of the _TransformerRegistry_ class, which acts as dispatcher, calling apropriate IDS-EDC or EDC-IDS type converters.
+To begin, we will need an instance of the _TransformerRegistry_ class, which acts as dispatcher, calling appropriate IDS-EDC or EDC-IDS type converters.
 As with all services, it can be retrieved from the _ServiceExtensionContext_:

 ```java